Nexosis/nexosis.github.io/_tutorials/salesforecasting.md

 Notice that next to the dataset name *RubySample* there are two links - one to create a forecast and another to create an impact analysis.
 These activities will create sessions based on the named dataset.

-> As mentioned previously - it is possible to send data in a session request instead.
-It will be given a generated name and will only be used in that one session.
-Everything else will be the same as demonstrated in this application.

 If you click on *Begin Forecast* you'll be asked for some additional data to specify the parameters of the forecast job to be run.

 ![submit forecast](../assets/img/submitforecast.png)